-- If you are running out of ideas, try using Answer the People, Google Trends, Keyworddit or the aptly named Keyword Shitter, adding to your list of keywords.
+- If you are running out of ideas, try using Answer the People, Google Trends, Keyworddit or Keyword Sheeter, adding to your list of keywords.

 - Login to your Google AdWords account and visit the Keyword Planner under the Tools menu.